We may earn a commission when you buy through links in our articles. Learn more.

 Reasons to avoid

-• Expansions can be pretty expensive
+• Expansions can be expensive

 If you’re attracted to the strategic flavour of collectible trading card games, but don’t fancy blowing hundreds of bucks on extra decks and randomized booster packs, the deck building games genre is perfect for you – and the 2008 classic Dominion sits right at the top of the pile.